 For the outdoor activity that you plan to be successful it is very important that it accommodates to your level, both physical and technical.
 Here we present some guidelines so that you can get an idea of what your level is according to the programs we propose.
 However, we recommend reaching to us so we can help you personally and adapt the program to your conditions.

-1 - Beginner.
-No previous experience in the mountains, just some walks on flat terrain and a well-marked path.
+- 1 = Beginner.
+No previous trekking experience.
+Has only hike on flat terrain and well-marked trails.

-1 - Being able to walk in the mountains for 3 to 4 hours gaining 800 meters of altitude with a lightweight backpack of about 5 kg.
+- 2 = Able to hike in the mountains for 4 to 5 hours and 800 meters elevation gain with a backpack of about 5 kg.

 - 3 = Able to hike in the mountains for 5 to 7 hours and 1000 meters elevation gain with a backpack of about 7 kg.